Styldrift II exploration

 Unique to the Styldrift II resource area is that it is almost exclusively underlain by the Swartklip facies resulting in less variability in mineralised envelope width, improved lateral continuity and a lower incidence of potholing and faulting when compared to the predominant Rustenburg facies found on Styldrift I and BRPM.

 The size, grade, relative shallow depth and unique resource characteristics of the Styldrift II ore body therefore represent a significant investment opportunity for RBPlat and its shareholders.
-To this end RBPlat embarked on a detailed study and exploration drilling programme in 2010.
-The study programme is currently at pre-feasibility stage.
-A key focus of the pre-feasibility study has been the incorporation of technology and mechanisation into the overall study philosophy and mine design.
+To this end RBPlat embarked on a detailed study and exploration drilling programme in 2010 culminating in the approval of a pre-feasibility study by the RBPlat Board in 2015.
+A key focus of the pre-feasibility study was the incorporation of technology and mechanisation into the overall study philosophy and mine design.